mariariveraaraya/Environmental_climate_change_Australia/README.md

 The datasets are from biological and chemical indicators measured in a sediment core.
 I integrated the information from all different indicators using several statistical techniques, including hierarchical cluster, principal component analysis, regression, and time series analysis.
 I performed the data cleaning, wrangling, manipulation, analysis, and visualisation of a dataset with over 3,000 observations from more than 35 variables.

+The Rmd files in the main directory are the first four chapters of the thesis and show the code used to write them.

 Directories